Neighborhood-Traffic-Flow/neighborhoodtrafficflow/README.md

 Final Project for [CSE 583: Software Engineering for Data Scientists](https://uwseds.github.io/)

 #### To setup the `conda` environment to run the dashboard:

+Need to clone the repository, and then cd into the directory.
 ```
 conda env create -f environment.yml
 ```